-At the Claregalway Hotel
+At The 4 Star Claregalway Hotel

 Are you planning a perfect holiday in the West of Ireland?
 The Claregalway hotel is a fantastic choice for your Galway City Break.
 Located just only 15 minutes drive from the beautiful Galway City Centre places us right on the doorstep to the top local attractions in Galway.
 This prime location paired with luxurious standard rooms and family friendly guestrooms makes the Claregalway hotel the perfect choice for your holiday in Ireland.